WebDelve/activeledger-testnet-deployer/README.md

 hashes as required.
 Hashes are used to check if any updates have been made to the contracts, if it finds none it won't continue.

+The onboarded flag is also set by the software and is used to check if a contract has been uploaded to the ledger or not.
+When adding a new contract, make sure to either not include this, or preferably include it and make sure it is false.

 ### Sample Manifest

 ```json